reggiebain/song-similarity-erdos/README.md

 ## Background
 Throughout music history, composers and song writers have borrowed musical elements from each other.
 Similar chord progressions, rhythms, and melodies can often be found spanning different musical styles, genres, and eras.
 Our interest in the topic was sparked by many famous examples of composers throughout history borrowing musical structures and motifs from each other.
 One can hear obvious similarities in the works of Bach and Vivaldi from the baroque era and Mozart/Hayden from the classical era.
 In the music for Star Wars in 1977, John Williams incorporated similar leitmotifs as composer Igor Stravinsky used in his famous 1913 balet, *The Rite of Spring*.
 In modern music, courts have adjuticated disputes over similarities between songs.
 In 2015, for example, artists Robin Thicke and Pharrell Williams were sued for allegedly plagiarizing Marvin Gaye's song "Got to Give it Up" when writing their song "Blurred Lines."
 Marvin Gaye's estate ultimately won the $7.4 million case.
 These are just a few examples of audible similarities between musical works.
 Our project aimed to use deep learning to assess the similarity between music to potentially establish a more robust way to potentially detect music plagiarism.
 ## Dataset(s)
-Our data primarily came from the Million Song Dataset [1] as well as several Kaggle datasets [2] where authors paired known songs with links to preview of the songs from various APIs.
+- Our data primarily came from the Million Song Dataset [1] as well as several Kaggle datasets [2] where authors paired known songs with links to preview of the songs from various APIs.
 We also wrote scripts to find song previews where we did not already have them.
-We took 30s previews of the songs (in some case taking 10s clips of that 30s due to limitations in both compute and storage), and fed them into Librosa, a Python package built to work with and extract key features from audio.
-We ultimately focused on the audio from a set of around 50,000 songs that can be found in /data/music_info.csv, a data set containing meta data and preview links to songs from the following Kaggle dataset .
+- We took 30s previews of the songs (in some case taking 10s clips of that 30s due to limitations in both compute and storage), and fed them into Librosa, a Python package built to work with and extract key features from audio.
+Although 30s clips are, obviously, not ideal for assessing the overall similarity of songs, we feel it is enough to capture many key features/sections of audio and can provide good enough data for a proof of concept of our methodology.
+This is also all that was available from mainstream APIs for obtaining 10k+ audio samples in a reasonable amount of time without significant cloud storage/compute.
+- We ultimately focused on the audio from a set of around 50,000 songs that can be found in /data/music_info.csv, a data set containing meta data and preview links to songs from the Kaggle dataset at [2].
 This dataset also included information from the LastFM project [4] and a handful of engineered features such as *danceability, liveness, loudness* and many others., a project that aimed to compile songs from the Million Song Dataset and calculate a variety of features ranging from genre tags as well as identify cover songs, and track various musical features of songs.
 Of primary interest to us was the raw audio of songs rather than meta data or features calculated using said metadata.
 ## Stakeholders
 - Artists looking to ensure their work is not plagiarized by others
 - Record companies and courts looking to have an objective measure of song similarity